gilzoide/hello-gdextension/1.hello-c/README.md

 ## Conclusion
 The GDExtension API is very powerful and flexible, letting custom native code add new classes to Godot without having to recompile the engine.
-On the other hand, it is really succint and requires a lot of boilerplate code for actually accessing built in types and classes, this part being well suited for automatic code generation.
+On the other hand, it is really succint and requires a lot of boilerplate code for actually accessing built-in classes and utility functions, this part being well suited for automatic code generation.

 In the next post we'll take a look at creating an extension in C++ using the [godot-cpp](https://github.com/godotengine/godot-cpp) bindings, which handles all the boilerplate and lets us go directly to implementing functionality.
 See you then!